Sina-Ghaderi/nanodns/Readme.md

 ```

 ### Regex Domain Blocking
-You can use regex for blocking domain names.
-Create a file like noacc.txt in nanodns directory.
+You can use regex for blocking domain names, create a file like `noacc.txt` in `nanodns` directory.
 For blocking all `com` and `example.net` put the following in `noacc.txt`
 ```
 ^([a-z0-9]+[.])*com.$
 example.net.

 ```
+You can use [This Site](https://www.regextester.com/) for regex testing

 ### Support and Social Media
 So if you interested to learn [Golang](https://golang.org) follow my [Instagram Account].(https://instagram.com/Gonoobies)